 I find and follow a stretch of track but it soon ends in a huge mound of flood-churned sand by a big waterhole (MW6-KM256).
 I set off on another foot recce to see if it gets better or worse and like they do, a nomad pops out of the scrub.
 Another tourist in a pickle, and he’d be right.

 We do the greeting thing then I ask him “Hawza? [nearby army base].
 Piste?”

-He points across a spit of sand bridging the waterhole where the track once was (see pic above).
+He points across a spit of sand bridging the waterhole where the track once was (above; Bing image below).

-Elevation is always good when lost: from the top I see the track continuing south across the stony plain towards a pass.
+Elevation is always useful when lost: from the top I see the track continuing south across the stony plain towards a pass.

 And very soon I reach another thing I’d forgotten about – an amazing view from the escarpment down to the chott (dry lake bed).
 If you have edition 2 of Morocco Overland you’ll see a picture of a 101 camper which stripped its gearbox trying to get up this steep climb.

 Like you do, I get a bit carried away, looping some loops, but realise I need to head for some specific Dakar mounds on the south side to reach the track to the road.